Xscape (album): Background

 Xscape was the second album of all new music released by Epic Records after Jackson's death in 2009.
 It was announced on March 31, 2014.
-It features eight tracks originally recorded between 1983 and 2001.
+It features eight tracks originally recorded between 1980 and 2001.

 The title track "Xscape" was recorded in 1999 for Jackson's tenth studio album, Invincible.
 American producer Timbaland and Epic Records chairman and CEO L.A.
-Reid were executive producers, with additional production from Rodney Jerkins, StarGate and John McClain.
+Reid were executive producers, with additional production from Jerome "J-Roc" Harmon, Rodney Jerkins, Stargate and John McClain.
 Timbaland said that Reid had personally approached him at his home to discuss the new Jackson project.
 Jesse Johnson, former lead guitarist of the American band the Time worked on elements of a song that featured Mary J. Blige, Questlove, and D'Angelo.
 The track was not included in the album.

 Reid said that they wanted to honor Jackson's legacy when naming the album: "The title of this album (Xscape) honors Michael's album naming process.
 He always chose a song from the album to name his projects and, beginning with Thriller, used only one word titles, each with an edgy quality to them (Thriller, Bad, Dangerous, HIStory and Invincible)."